The Big Business of Marijuana in the United States

 A difficult transition

 In Colorado, income from the sale of cannabis has risen to $ 2.2 billion last year.
 In California it reaches 4,400 million.
 And not only does it generate income, it creates work.
-According to New Frontier Data, more than 340,000 jobs are dedicated to the production and management of the plant in the US Impressive benefits that led New York Governor Andrew Cuomo to make a move.
-The rapid approval of the law marked a political victory for the democrat, which is supported by forecasts of more than 3.5 billion dollars in benefits in annual economic activity; and about 350 million in tax revenue.
+According to the New Frontier Data, more than 340,000 jobs are dedicated to the production and management of the plant in the US Profits that impress, and that led the governor of New York, Andrew Cuomo, to make a move.
+The rapid approval of the law marked a political victory for the democrat, who is supported by forecasts of more than 3.5 billion dollars of benefits in annual economic activity; and about 350 million in tax revenue.

 In the state that has persecuted the use and sale of marijuana most fiercely in the last five decades, the government has had to fine tune to justify the transition from abolition to legalization, without completely repealing the most ominous anti-drug law of the country, the implacable Rockefeller law.